milestonesys/mipsdk-samples-plugin/DemoDriver/README.md

 If the \"Demo Driver\" does not appear in the driver list for manual setup in Management Client, make sure the user which is running
 \"Recording Server\" has access to the \"MIPDrivers\" folder.

+From XProtect 2023 R1 MIP driver framework drivers are included in the express hardware scan process and the DemoDriverDevice has thus been updated.
+This will, however, mean that it might also be detected by the ONVIF device driver on previous versions of XProtect, but as it is not ONVIF compliant it will not work with the ONVIF device driver.